Unboxed-Software/solana-course/content/transfer-fee.md

 ---

 # Summary
- - Token program did not allow assessing fees on transfers.
+ - Token program did not allow assessing fees on transfers
- - Token Extension Program enforces transfer fees on recipient accounts.
+ - Token Extension Program enforces transfer fees on recipient accounts
  - Some tokens are withheld on the recipient account.
-These withheld tokens cannot be used by the recipient in any way.
+These withheld tokens cannot be used by the recipient in any way
- - Withheld tokens can be withdrawn directly from the recipient accounts or can be harvested back to the mint and then withdrawn.
+ - Withheld tokens can be withdrawn directly from the recipient accounts or can be harvested back to the mint and then withdrawn

 # Overview
 Suppose, you have designed a skin for an equipment in a game.
 And every time someone trades your skin, you want to be paid some amount as a fee.
 How can you do that?
 Transfer fees!
+With this extension, creators of various digital goods (e.g., digital art, music, virtual real estate, NFTs) can receive ongoing royalties every time their work is sold or traded on secondary markets.
+This creates a continuous revenue stream and incentivizes creators to produce high-quality, desirable content.

 Before the Token Extension program, it was impossible to assess a fee on every transfer.
 The process involved freezing user accounts and forcing them to go through a third party to unfreeze, transfer and refreeze the accounts.

 With the Token Extension program, it is possible to configure a transfer fee on a mint so that fees are assessed at the protocol level.
 On every transfer, some amount is withheld on the recipient account which cannot be used by the recipient.
 These tokens can be withheld by a separate authority on the mint.

-Configuring a mint with a transfer fee involves some important fields:
+Configuring a mint with a transfer fee involves some important inputs:
  - Fee basis points: This is the fee assessed on every transfer.
 For example, if 1000 tokens with 50 basis points are transferred, it will yield 5 tokens.
  - Maximum fee: The cap on transfer fees.
 With a maximum fee of 5000 tokens, a transfer of 10,000,000,000,000 tokens will only yield 5000 tokens.
  - Transfer fee authority: The entity that can modify the fees.
  - Withdraw withheld authority: The entity that can move tokens withheld on the mint or token accounts.

 ## Calculating fee basis points
 A basis point is a unit of measurement used in finance to describe the percentage change in the value or rate of a financial instrument.
 One basis point is equivalent to 0.01% or 0.0001 in decimal form.

-If ***t*** is the token amount to be transferred and ***f*** is the fee basis points, then ***Fee*** is calculated as:
+To get the fee we must calculate it as follows:

-$$ Fee = {t * f \over 10000} $$
+$$ Fee = {token_amount * fee_basis_points \over 10000} $$

 The constant 10,000 is used to convert the fee basis point percentage to the equivalent amount.